simonmichael/hledger_site/index.md

 Next, you could:

 - Explore the sidebar to your left (or on small screens, the menu button at top left).
-  It scrolls and expands, and all hledger docs can be found there.
+  It scrolls and expands; all hledger docs can be found there.
 - Check the **[FAQ](faq.html)**.
 - Do a tutorial:
   **[Quick Start](quickstart.html)**,